 A trip to The Lost Colony also offers the perfect opportunity to enjoy a restaurant on Roanoke Island.
 Roanoke Island restaurants are less crowded than the beach restaurants on summer nights.

 - (252) 473-2133

-Manteo, the only incorporated town on Roanoke Island and the Dare County seat, is a small island town complete with a picturesque waterfront, a safe harbor and welcoming docks and a charming downtown historic area.
+Manteo, the only incorporated town on Roanoke Island and the Dare County seat, is a small island town complete with a picturesque waterfront, a safe harbor, welcoming docks and a charming downtown historic area.

-Manteo’s waterfront downtown is an attraction in itself, with shops, art galleries, eateries, a lighthouse, a waterfront boardwalk and park and boats sitting in the harbor of Shallowbag Bay.
+Manteo’s waterfront downtown is an attraction in itself, with shops, art galleries, eateries, a lighthouse, a waterfront boardwalk, a park and children’s playground and boats sitting in the harbor of Shallowbag Bay.
 It’s also the home of Roanoke Island Festival Park, one of the Outer Banks’ most popular attractions.

 The Manteo historic district is full of restored homes and bed and breakfast inns that make for great sightseeing or overnight stays.
 It is perfect for exploring on foot or by bicycle.
 Park the car and walk around; the town is quite pedestrian friendly.

 The main corridor of Manteo is U.S. Highway 64.
 This road is lined with shops, galleries, restaurants, service businesses and places to stay.
 A bicycle/multi-use path runs parallel to U.S. Highway 64 for the northern half of this picturesque island.
 If you have a bicycle handy, we highly recommend using this path to explore Roanoke Island.
 The path ends at a beautiful soundfront park.
 Also on the island are the attractions of Fort Raleigh National Historic Site, The Lost Colony’s Waterside Theatre, The Elizabethan Gardens, the North Carolina Aquarium, Island Farm and the fishing village of Wanchese.